NREL/ROSCO/README.md

 ```
 conda install -y wisdem
 ```

+If you wish to use the generic controller tuning capabilities for distributed aerodynamic control that are available in the ROSCO toolbox, you will need to install the `IEAontology4all` branch of WISDEM.
+For this, please follow the "for developers" instructions on downloading and compiling WISDEM, and be sure to `git checkout IEAontology4all` before `python setup.py develop`.

 #### Installing ROSCO
-You should first be sure that you are still in the `wisdem-env` environment.
+You should first be sure that you are still in the `wisdem-env` environment that you installed wisdem in.

 If you would like to take a deeper dive into the source-code, see example tuning cases, or contribute to the toolbox, you should: